 [Note: For this chapter also it might be useful to have several full sized pencils handy to help visualize what is being described.]

-In Chapter 2 it was calculated that when two particles collide they would, after a process of torque and rotation, rebound and continue moving as single particles or move off in unison motion crossed at midpoints.
+In Chapter 2 it was calculated that when two particles collide they would, after a process of torque and rotation, move off in unison motion crossed at midpoints.

 What happens when these crossed particles (2P) collide with a single particle (1P)?

-Rod A Perpendicular to the page (C may be perpendicular or parallel or in between)
+Rod B is Perpendicular to the page (C may be perpendicular or parallel or in between)

 There are four basic collisions to consider:

-1. C hits on A 3.
+1. C hits on B 3.
+C hits on B

+2. C hits on A 4.
 C hits on A

-2. C hits on B 4.
-C hits on B

 As in chapter 2 these collisions are all off center – off center and we can follow a sequence of events: